f3rm/f3rm/assets/datasets.md

 ## `panda`

 The `panda` datasets are taken by the robot using an Intel RealSense D415 mounted on a selfie stick.
 Each dataset consists of 50 1280x720 RGB images of a scene with various objects collected around the lab in various poses.
+The RGB sensor on the RealSense is not great, so the images do not have the highest quality.

 ### `scene_001`